dostu/print-to-scale/README.md

 # Image Resizer - Print to Scale

-A simple web application that allows you to upload an image, select a specific part of it (like a watch head) with known dimensions, and print the entire image to scale (1:1).
+A simple web application that allows you to upload an image, select a specific part of it (like a watch head) with known dimensions, and print the image at 1:1 scale.

 ## Features

 - Upload any image
 - Select a specific area of the image using click and drag
 - Specify the real-world dimensions (in millimeters) of the selected area
-- Automatically scale the entire image to print at 1:1 scale
+- Automatically scale the image to print at 1:1 scale
+- Ultra-high-resolution processing (1200 DPI) for superior print quality
+- Includes a 10mm calibration square to verify the scale
-- Print the scaled image directly from the browser
+- Print the image directly from the browser using "Fit to page"

 ## How to Use